jia-von/entity-framework-code-first-migration/README.md

 ## Summary

 I have succesfully created models `ShelfMaterials.cs`, `Shelves.cs`, and `ShelvesContext.cs` (a class that inherites from `DbContext`) from scratch.
-Throughout this assignment, I used EF migrations create and update my database without direct manipulation of the database using SQL.
+Throughout this assignment, I used EF migrations to create and update my database without direct manipulation of the database using SQL.

 ## Installation